dylan-daw/remote-tech-portfolio-dylan/project3_ai_evaluator_examples/evaluator_pack/labeled_examples_v1.md

 Suggested improvement (optional, short)

 ## Index (quick skim)
+Tip: Click an example, then use "Back to index" at the top of each section.

 - [**EX-001** — Factual explanation (Cloud computing)](#ex-001)
 - [**EX-002** — Customer-support troubleshooting (API auth / 401)](#ex-002)